clwgh/psionii/README.md

   YN% - returns 1 if Y is selected in answer to the question supplied
 ```

 Type these two programs in, or use the comms link to transfer them from the PC.
-(Note that although YN% is called YN_.OPL on the PC, you should treat it just as if it were YN%.OPL).
 Translate them, and if you wish save them to a pack.
 If you are using a 4-line machine, you can translate the procedures normally or with Xtran, as both will produce valid programs.